Paulo Fonseca: Tactics

+Influences

+Speaking in 2021, Fonseca mentioned three coaches which influenced his philosophy and style: ‘At this moment, I can highlight Maurizio Sarri and Pep Guardiola as the coaches I admire the most because they are bold, they have their own ideas, they are brave enough to play their own game and attack.
+Now, we can’t forget that José Mourinho has marked a generation of coaches in Portugal and marked Portuguese football.
+He completely changed the mindset of Portuguese coaches and he’s obviously been a great influence.’

 Personal life

 Fonseca had a son and a daughter with his first wife.
 On 29 May 2018, he married Ukrainian television personality and producer Katerina Ostroushko (born 1991) at Lake Como, Italy; their son was born the same year.
 The family escaped Kyiv after the 2022 Russian invasion, travelling for 30 hours to Romania.